openpolitics/manifesto/manifesto/democracy.md

 Replace the House of Lords with a second chamber made up of randomly-selected citizens tasked with reviewing and amending legislation created by the House of Commons.

-Citizens are selected from the electoral roll, serve a single 5-year term, and one fifth of the chamber is changed each year.
+Citizens are selected from the electoral roll and serve a single fixed-length term.
+A subset of the chamber is changed each year.
 Leave from work is legally protected, and help back to work included in the cost.

 ## Party Funding